enzzzh/NeuralNetwork/README.md

 # Follow additional setup instructions here
 ```

-## Usage
+## 💻 Usage

-Once set up, you can run the neural network by executing:
+Once set up, run the neural network by executing:

 ```bash
 ./neuralnetwork
 ```

-## Contributions
+## 🤝 Contributions

-If you would like to contribute or have any questions, please reach out:
+If you have questions or would like to contribute, feel free to reach out!

 - **Instagram**: [@enzzz.h](https://instagram.com/enzzz.h)
 - **Email**: [enzzzha@gmail.com](mailto:enzzzha@gmail.com)

 ---

-### Copyright
+### ©️ Copyright

 © **ENZZZZ 2024**

+---